matthewleechen/matthewleechen/README.md

 Work in Progress:

-- **Economic Liberalization and Structural Transformation in the Dutch East Indies, 1888-1940**
+- **Shipping Networks and Structural Transformation: The _Pakketvaart_ in the Dutch East Indies, 1888-1940**

 - **Mapping the Market for Protection: The Case of 18th Century Amsterdam and the Baltic Trade**